Anyone can order a copy of a title for a New Zealand property - here's what you need to know.

 Delivery and cost

 LINZ aims to send orders within two working days.
-Records delivered by email will be sent as attachments in TIFF format.
+Records delivered by email will be sent as attachments in PDF format.

 Most land records, including titles, are available at a cost of $15.
 See a full list of fees.